Xata/spring2023-cyb490a-team2/scavenger-hunt/team2-sv-document.md

 # Scavenger Hunt

-During the scavenger hunt, the team was provided with a set of instrtuctions to follow in order to find the required items
+During the scavenger hunt, the team was provided with a set of instructuctions to follow in order to find the required items

 Items to find: